andylongshaw/serverless/readme.md

 1. Run the test to retrieve the record

-    > Navigate to the \<MyAnimal\>-ApiHandlerLambda lambda
+    > Navigate to the *\<MyAnimal\>-ApiHandlerLambda* lambda

-    > Click the Actions button and select Configure test event
+    > Click the "Actions" button and select "Configure test event"

-    > Locate the messages folder in the github repository and paste  the contents of the DynamoDB_microservice_message_retrieve.json file into the input test event box, completely replacing what was there before
+    > Locate the *messages* folder in the github repository and paste  the contents of the *DynamoDB_microservice_message_retrieve.json* file into the input test event box, completely replacing what was there before

-    > Click Save and Test
+    > Click "Save and Test"

     > Examine the execution result and the log output